-The COVID-19 pandemic has widely spawned much devastation across the United States.
-All segments of the population have been impacted in many respects.
-Nonetheless, people of color have borne the brunt of infections from the Coronavirus and deaths from COVID-19.
-Nationally Latinos and Blacks are contracting the virus at rates three times higher than Whites.1 Blacks are also dying at a rate 3.6 and Latinos 2.5 times higher than Whites.2 Furthermore, Blacks and Latinos have sustained major setbacks to their economic sustainability.
+The COVID-19 pandemic has spawned devastation across the United States.
+All segments of the population have been impacted, but, people of color have borne the brunt of infections from the Coronavirus and deaths from COVID-19.
+Nationally Latinos and Blacks are contracting the virus at rates three times higher than Whites.1 Blacks are also dying at a rate 3.6 times, and Latinos 2.5 times, higher than Whites.2 Furthermore, Blacks and Latinos have sustained major setbacks to their economic sustainability.

-The pandemic led to the loss of approximately 25 million jobs between February and April and a recovery of about 9 million of these jobs between then and June.3 While the pandemic has impacted everyone’s work life, it has done so unequally.
-Indeed, the rising job loss has been particularly devastating for Blacks and Latinos who have experienced exceptionally high levels of unemployment and slow rates of job recovery.4 This represents a historically unprecedented level of unemployment and while as of June, some areas have exhibited a slow recovery, the near term prospects for those who have lost jobs is uncertain at best.
+The pandemic led to the loss of approximately 25 million jobs between February and April and a recovery of about 9 million of these jobs between April (?) and June.3 This represents a historically unprecedented level of unemployment and while as of June, some areas have exhibited a slow recovery, the near term prospects for those who have lost jobs is uncertain at best.
+While the pandemic has impacted everyone’s work life, it has done so unequally.
+Indeed, the rising job loss has been particularly devastating for Blacks and Latinos who have experienced exceptionally high levels of unemployment and slow rates of job recovery.4

 While the overall national portrait of the impact of the virus on the economy and job situation is becoming increasingly clear, much less is known for different subgroups within the country.
 Job loss and recovery have been much more challenging for certain racial/ethnic, gender, and nativity groups.
 Policy makers and community leaders need information to monitor and act on the variations that exist in order to ensure that certain segments of the population are not left behind in economic recovery from the pandemic.
 Certainly, tens of millions of workers who have lost their jobs stand to lose the additional $600 unemployment payment from the CARES Act at the end of July.
 Moreover, undocumented immigrants - including their citizen spouses - were ineligible to receive the $1,200 stimulus check that many Americans received.5 Disturbingly, as hotspots of infections and deaths have cropped up recently, beginning in mid-July there was an uptick of 1.4 million persons filing for unemployment for the first time, reversing a 15-week decline.6